 Where I stand

-My position is clear, the best deal for the United Kingdom is the one we have now – full membership of the European Union.
+As the elected representative of one of the most remain constituencies in the country and a passionate remainer myself, my position on the UK’s relationship with the EU is very simple; the best deal for the United Kingdom is the one we have now – full membership of the European Union.

 News on Europe